 Squamish is a great place to camp.
-Whether you’re with the family looking for a basecamp for holiday adventuring, keen to find a spot on a lake or the ocean or into pitching a tent in a remote mountain wilderness, the options in and around Squamish are limitless.
-Here are some of our faves.
+Whether you’re with the family looking for a basecamp for holiday adventuring, keen to find a spot on a lake or the ocean or into pitching a tent in the remote mountain wilderness, the options in and around Squamish are limitless.
+Here are some of our favourites.

-Alice Lake Provincial Park: Located just north of Squamish off Highway 99 is Alice Lake Provincial Park.
-There is a large campground here, right on Alice Lake.
-The swimming is great, there is a good, family friendly feel and Alice Lake is a great base for all of your Squamish adventures.
+Located just north of Squamish off Highway 99 is Alice Lake Provincial Park.
+There is a large campground here, right on the lake.
+There is a good, family-friendly feel and Alice Lake is a great base for all of your Squamish adventures.
 It's also the perfect place to end your day with a dip.
 Reservations can be made on the Discover Camping website here.

 Located just up the Paradise Valley Road, a short drive from Highway 99, the Paradise Valley Campground is a fully equipped escape-from-it-all campground along the Cheakamus River.
-This is a really fun place to camp, with lots of amenities and easy access to the Cheakamus, Cheekeye and Squamish Rivers as well as Brohm and Levette Lakes.
+This is a really fun place to camp, with lots of amenities and easy access to the Cheakamus, Cheekeye and Squamish Rivers as well as Brohm and Levette Lake.

-Klahanie Campground: Located just across from Shannon Falls in Darrell Bay, Klahanie Campground has been serving campers in the Sea to Sky for over 30 years.
-It’s a great spot to relax and is a short walk to The Chief, Shannon Falls and The Sea to Sky Gondola.
-The views of Howe Sound here are breathtaking and there’s a cool, relaxed vibe to the place is about as charming as it gets.
+Located just across from Shannon Falls in Darrell Bay, Klahanie Campground has been serving campers in the Sea to Sky for over 30 years.
+It’s a great spot to relax and is a short walk to the Stawamus Chief, Shannon Falls and the Sea to Sky Gondola.
+The views of Howe Sound here are breathtaking, and the relaxed vibe to the place is about as charming as it gets.

 Rustic Campgrounds Close to Town

-Stawamus Chief Provincial Park: The climber’s favourite.
-Nestled in the forest below the 700 metre tall granite monolith known locally as the Stawamus Chief, this provincial park campground is the best place to camp if you’re a climber.
+The climber’s favourite.
+Nestled in the forest below the 700-metre tall granite monolith known locally as the Stawamus Chief, this Provincial Park campground is the best place to camp if you’re a rock climber.
 Just pitch your tent, throw your gear over your back and a short walk through the woods brings you into the heart of some of the best rock climbing in the world.

-Just up the Squamish Valley road is this Campground along the Squamish River.
+Just up the Squamish Valley road sits this beautiful campground along the Squamish River.
 This is a great place that has a real rustic feel but is still relatively close to town.
-Come early on the weekends cause it gets busy!
+Come early on the weekends; it gets busy!

 The options here are endless, from the various sites throughout the massive Garibaldi Provincial Park to the wild and rugged mountains in Tantalus Provincial Park, if you’re keen to work for your camping spot, there is no better place in all of Southern BC to pitch a tent.